 Analyzing Snow Stability and Avalanche Hazard

-The AIARE Level 2 course is a 4-day program that provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills.
-This course also includes the introductory and prerequisite components for the professional progression: the Level 3 certificate.
+The AIARE Level 2 course is a 3-day program that provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills.
+This course also includes the introductory and prerequisite components for the professional progression.

 The Level 2 course builds from the introductory avalanche hazard management model introduced in the Level 1 course and adds to it the evaluation of factors critical to stability evaluation.